 - Choice of providers.
 You can pick from a range of VPS services to pick the one that best suits your budget and audience location

 - Optimized WordPress Stack.
 Cloudways have built a technology stack that works to give you a fast WordPress installation with minimal work required on your end if you use WordPress

 - Choice of software.
 WordPress requires PHP and a database, and Cloudways lets you choose which PHP version and database provider you prefer.
 If you use WordPress, I recommend PHP 7.x and MariaDB 10.1+ for the best performance.

 - Scalability.
-You can easily scale a server up and down in size, and even switch providers if you wish, all with just a few clicks.
+You can easily scale a server up in size, and even switch providers if you wish, all with just a few clicks.

 - Hourly billing.
 You only pay for what you use, so if you spin up a VPS, use it for a few hours and then delete it, you only pay for the hours it was in use.

 - 24/7/365 support.
 If you have a problem, live chat is always there to help out